Natures Gentle Touch advocates total wellness for all-round development of women |

 Anaele further reaffirmed the brand’s commitment to partnering with them in empowerment and care as they inspire others to understand and value women’s inclusion for a better world.

-Natures Gentle Touch, a leader in cosmetics, skin, hair and personal care in Africa, also prides itself as a company that empowers Africans through beauty solutions and knowledge to reflect their unique sense of style.
+Natures Gentle Touch, a leader in cosmetics, skin, hair and personal care in Africa, also prides itself as a company that empowers Africans through hair care solutions and knowledge to reflect their unique sense of style.